menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Golden City is generally considered to be a blue-collar town.
-37.67% of the Golden City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Golden City is a blue-collar town, with 37.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Golden City is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Golden City who work in management occupations (13.33%), office and administrative support (10.00%), and healthcare (7.67%).

 Setting & Lifestyle